QuickBirdEng/SurveyKit/README.md

 # 📇 Custom steps
 At some point, you might wanna define your own custom question steps.
-That could, for example, be a question which promts the user to pick color values or even sound samples.
+That could, for example, be a question which prompts the user to pick color values or even sound samples.
 These are not implemented yet but you can easily create them yourself:

 You'll need a `CustomResult` and a `CustomStep`.
 The Result class tells SurveyKit which data you want to save.